gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.InGameExt.md

 ## InGameExt.GetFactory<T>(this InGame) Method

-(Cross-Game compatible) Get the Factory for a specific Type.
+Get the Factory for a specific Type.
 Ex: Getting the Factory that makes Towers

 ```csharp
 public static Assets.Scripts.Simulation.Factory.Factory<T> GetFactory<T>(this Assets.Scripts.Unity.UI_New.InGame.InGame inGame)